Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 You might have a workspace for a web project and a workspace for a Python project.
 Those will need different extensions.

-There is a list of recommended extensions when you first open this tab, which include all the most popular tools.
+There is a list of recommended extensions when you first open this tab, which includes the most popular tools.

 Let’s install one extension I recommend you add, which is Duplicate action.